ualberta-rcg/public/cloud-bootcamp/Cloud_Advanced/Containerization/cheatsheet-singularity.md

-On the Alliance systems (e.g Cedar, Graham, etc.), Singularity is already installed and set up for users.
+On the Alliance systems (e.g Cedar, Graham, etc.), Singularity/Apptainer is already installed and set up for users.
 So just module load it.
 ```
   # Load the module
   module load singularity
+  or
+  module load apptainer

-  # However if you haven't yet load the standard environmental modules, you should do it prior to Singularity
+  # However if you haven't yet load the standard environmental modules, you should do it prior to Singularity/Apptainer
   module load CcEnv StdEnv/2020

-  # Note that on Cedar/etc system, it's not recommended to run Singularity on the login nodes so better do it on a compute node with the interactive mode
+  # Note that on Alliance systems, it's not recommended to run Singularity on the login nodes so better do it on a compute node with the interactive mode using "salloc".
+  # Moreover, /home is not allowed for submitting jobs so we change the work directory to /project/ACCOUNT_ID/USERNAME.
+  # Hint, simply run "id" it will show the default account name/ID for you (e.g. def-xxxx(#######)).

+  # show your own id and group info
+  id
+  #change to /project/YOUR_DEFAULT_GROUP_ID/YOUR_USERNAME
+  cd /project/`id |awk -vRS=',' '/def-/{print}' |awk -F'(' '{print $1}'`/`whoami`
+  (e.g. cd /project/6001146/erming)

+  salloc --account=YOUR_DEFAULT_ACCOUNT_NAME --nodes=1
-  salloc --account=def-erming --nodes=1
+  (e.g. salloc --account=def-erming --nodes=1)
 ```

-Singularity basic operations
+Singularity/Apptainer basic operations
 ```
   # Pull an exiting image from Singularity repo
   singularity pull shub://singularityhub/hello-world